 - Plastic chamber leach field: This is a standard septic system with an alternative leach field, which may be downsized in some jurisdictions, making it well suited to small building sites.
 The half-pipe plastic chambers create the void for effluent flow, so no gravel is needed.
 One example, the Infiltrator System, has been in use for over 20 years, and according to the company can support traffic loads with only 12 inches of compacted cover.
 The additional cost of the plastic components is partly offset by the savings on gravel and smaller size of the drain field.

-- Aerobic treatment system: Instead of a leach field, these systems use an aerobic process to treat the effluent in a large sand and gravel filter bed.
-Pumps circulate the effluent through perforated pipes in the filter bed, while blowers run constantly to inject air into the treatment tank.
+- Aerobic treatment system: Instead of a leach field, these systems use an aerobic process to treat the effluent in a large sand and gravel filter bed (photo above).
+Pumps circulate the effluent through perforated pipes in the filter bed, while blowers are typically used to constantly inject air into the treatment tank.
 Aerobic systems can produce higher quality wastewater than a traditional system and may include a disinfectant component before the purified wastewater is discharged.
 These systems are often housed above grade in box built from pressure-treated timbers and are a growing choice for waterfront property and other environmentally sensitive areas.
-Technically these are not septic systems, but mini sewage-treatment plants.
+Technically these are mini sewage-treatment plants rather than septic systems, which rely mainly on anaerobic treatment.
+They are often referred to as ATU’s (aerobic treatment units).

 - Drip distribution/irrigation: This uses a pump to distribute effluent through a filtering device to an array of drip tubes over a large area.
 The water may used to water a lawn or non-edible plants, which remove the nitrogen from the wastewater.
 This type of system can be used with shallow soils, clays, and on steep slopes.
 Because the tubes are near the surface, freezing can be a problem in cold climates.